Starting a business

 Professional advice is essential when starting a business.
 Enlist the help of business advisers such as accountants, financial advisers, insurance brokers, bankers and solicitors.
 They can advise you on all the issues above that relate to starting a business, how to legally structure your business (sole trader, partnership, company etc.) and on other important legal, financial, and tax matters.

-Topics: are you ready, evaluating business idea, turning idea into business, 7 steps to success, guide to operating
+Topics: are you ready, evaluating business idea, turning idea into business, business start-up guide

-Topics: due diligence, buying, franchise, home business, online, legal structures, not-for-profits, joint ventures, start-up guides
+Topics: due diligence, buying, franchise, home business, online, legal structures, not-for-profits, joint ventures

 Topics: business name, licensing, tax, rights, codes, insurance, costs, funding, risk, records, skills, advisers, banking